Rai Bahadur

-Rai Bahadur (in North India) Roy Bahadur (in Bengal) and Rao Bahadur (in South India), abbreviated R.B., was a title of honour bestowed during British rule in India to individuals for outstanding service or acts of public welfare to the Empire.
+Rai Bahadur (in North India) Roy Bahadur (in Bengal) and Rao Bahadur (in Deccan), abbreviated R.B., was a title of honour bestowed during British Raj to individuals for outstanding service or acts of public welfare to the nation.
 From 1911, the title was accompanied by a medal called a Title Badge.
 Translated, Rai or Rao means "King", and Bahadur means "Brave".
 Bestowed mainly on Hindus, the equivalent title for Muslim and Parsi subjects was Khan Bahadur.
 For Sikhs it was Sardar Bahadur.

 The title was given to recognise and reward individuals who had made significant contributions in various fields such as public service, commerce, industry, and philanthropy.

 Those awarded the Rai Bahadur title were usually drawn from the lower rank of Rai Sahib, both of which were below the rank of Dewan Bahadur.
-These titles were subordinate to the two orders of knighthood: the Order of the Indian Empire and the higher Order of the Star of India.
+These titles were subordinate to the two orders of knighthood: the Order of the Raj and the higher Order of the Star of India.
 A holder of a Rai Sahib, Rai Bahadur or Dewan Bahadur title came lower in the order of precedence.